mehdihadeli/movie-search-application/readme.md

 ```

 2- Business Rule Validation
-- We want to check our database contains a movie with specific Id and if there is no movie we throw a [MovieNotFoundException](./src/MovieSearch.Application/Movies/Exceptions/MovieNotFoundException.cs).
+- We want to check our database contains a movie with specific Id and if there is no movie with this Id, we throw a [MovieNotFoundException](./src/MovieSearch.Application/Movies/Exceptions/MovieNotFoundException.cs).

 ``` csharp
  var movie = await _movieDbServiceClient.GetMovieByIdAsync(query.Id, cancellationToken);